Site Map

 When we take vitamin D supplements, the vitamin D is converted by the liver into calcidiol, also known as 25-hydroxyvitamin D, or 25(OH)D for short.

-That's the form of vitamin D which is stored in the body (in fat, muscle and blood) and also the form measured by the blood test.
+That’s the form of vitamin D which is stored in the body (in fat, muscle and blood) and also the form measured by the 25(OH)D blood test.

-Vitamin D Status
+Vitamin D Status25(OH)D Blood Level

 Although toxicity is considered possible above 100 ng/ml, most cases of vitamin D toxicity occur at even higher levels than this, usually above 200 ng/ml.

-If a test shows that a person's vitamin D level is in the possibly-toxic range, the doctor will order further tests (including active vitamin D, calcium in urine and calcium blood levels) to determine if vitamin D toxicity is actually present.
+If a test shows that a person’s vitamin D level is in the possibly-toxic range, the doctor will order further tests (including active vitamin D, calcium urine levels and calcium blood levels) to determine if vitamin D toxicity is actually present.

 Vitamin D hypersensitivity